hjmclellan/loginAndReg/README.txt

+STILL IN PROGRESS

+Purpose: Familiarization with data validation

 This is a simple login and registration form; is meant to work with the loginandreg database, but can be re-utilized Function took precedence over styling (clearly)
 There are still bugs being worked out (Page will flash a success message after refreshing, login page needs a different redirect route, etc.)